yuwash/sign-with-openpgpjs/README.md

 # Sign with OpenPGP.js

-Generate PGP key pairs, and sign messages in the browser using OpenPGP.js Built with Svelte and DaisyUI.
+Generate PGP key pairs, and sign messages in the browser using OpenPGP.js Built with Svelte and Bulma.

 ## Features